Truckee River water or watershed scenery in California

 If the California Truckee is too high, too warm, or too crowded, pivot to the Little Truckee for a more technical tailwater-style day or to the Reno Truckee page when your trip is actually downstream in Nevada.

-Verify CDFW's current Truckee River regulations for the California mainstem and separate tributaries before fishing.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Verify CDFW's current Truckee River rules for the California main river and separate smaller streams before fishing.
 Nevada-side rules are different and belong with the Reno report.

 Truckee River Wildlife Area units